mdodik1609/kafka-local/README.md

 This project contains two Spring Boot microservices communicating via Apache Kafka:

-- **kafka-producer**: Sends messages to a Kafka topic.
+- **producer**: Sends messages to a Kafka topic.
-- **kafka-consumer**: Listens to the topic, transforms messages, and forwards them to another topic.
+- **consumer**: Listens to the topic, transforms messages, and forwards them to another topic.

 > Both services use Gradle and JDK 21.